A topic in Learners' conceptions and thinking

 Conceptions are ways of thinking about things, ways if understanding some phenomenon or topic.
 Wherever there are multiple ways of conceiving the same phenomena or topic these different concepts could be considered as alternatives (to each other).
 However, most commonly, conceptions are referred to as alternative if they are judged to be deviant compared with canonical concepts.

-Read about alternative conceptions.
+Read about alternative conception

 Are alternative conceptions common?